 Maya has worked at the Brookings Institution and on Wall Street.
 As a political independent, she has advised numerous candidates for office from both parties, and works regularly with members of Congress on health, economic, tax, and budget policy.
 She serves on the boards of a number of national, nonpartisan organizations and received her Master in Public Policy from the John F. Kennedy School of Government at Harvard University.
 Contact her at macguineas[at]crfb.org.

 Loren Adler is Research Director for the Committee for a Responsible Federal Budget, where he leads research and analysis on a wide variety of fiscal policy issues, primarily focusing on health care, budget, and tax policy.
 Prior to joining the Committee, Loren spent nearly four years as a senior policy analyst for the Bipartisan Policy Center and Domenici-Rivlin Debt Reduction Task Force.
 He co-authored the Domenici-Rivlin report, Restoring America’s Future, and A Bipartisan Rx for Patient-Centered Care and System-Wide Cost Containment, co-chaired by Dr. Alice Rivlin and Senators Tom Daschle, Pete Domenici, and Bill Frist.
 Working with now Federal Reserve Board Governor, Jerome Powell, and other BPC staff, he analyzed Treasury Department and Congressional Budget Office data to predict the timing of the debt ceiling and the consequences of exhausting “extraordinary measures.”
 Before moving to Washington D.C., he worked for NERA Economic Consulting, where he performed economic analysis for antitrust and regulation cases, and for Goldman Sachs with the Commodities Research group.
 Loren received his bachelor’s degree in Mathematical Economics from Wesleyan University.
-Contact him at adler[at]crfb.org.
+Contact him at adler[at]crfb.org and find him on Twitter at @LorenAdler.

 Jack has been a newspaper reporter and editor before entering the world of nonprofits.
 He was a reporter for the Charleston Daily Mail and ran its Washington bureau.
 After that, he held senior editor positions at Congressional Quarterly, National Journal and Roll Call.
 Leaving the news business, Jack went on to become the communications director for the American Clean Skies Foundation before coming to CRFB.
 Contact him at deutsch[at]crfb.org.